bkwon94/fandangit/README.md

-# Movie Information Component
+# Fandangit

-> Module worked on for FEC
+> Fandangit is a full stack application built with React, Node / Express, and MongoDB.
+The module I worked on was the movie information as well as the navbar.

 ## Related Projects